RetroPie/RetroPie-Docs/docs/First-Installation.md

 This page is for people just getting started on RetroPie.
 The easiest way to install RetroPie is the SD image which is a ready to go system built upon top of the Raspberry Pi OS - this is the method described in the following guide.
 Alternatively, advanced users can install RetroPie [manually](Manual-Installation).

-This guide will give you the very basics to get you up and running from a blank SD card to first boot into EmulationStation.
+This guide will give you the very basics to get you up and running from a blank MicroSD card to first boot into EmulationStation.

-If you hate reading then see [this video](https://www.youtube.com/watch?v=E1sbnPZ_A8w).
+The following video will also walk you through the installation process.
 Otherwise read on!

 <a href="https://www.youtube.com/watch?v=E1sbnPZ_A8w
 " target="_blank"><img src="https://user-images.githubusercontent.com/540857/107464585-9fe22e00-6b2e-11eb-9927-b1ec32360838.jpg"